tudat-team/tudat-space/docs/source/_src_user_guide/prelim_mission_design/mga_transfer.rst

 Manually Creating the Transfer Settings
 ---------------------------------------

-While in many casses the transfer settings can be created using the factory functions listed in the previous section, there are some cases where the manual creation of these should be preferred.
+While in many cases the transfer settings can be created using the factory functions listed in the previous section, there are some cases where the manual creation of these should be preferred.
 These include transfers with mixed types of legs.
 The creation of the transfer settings can be divided into two steps: creation of the legs settings and creation of the nodes settings.